-To the Editor of the Religio-Philosophical Journal: You published on article from my pen headed.
-"Inventions," in the Religio-Philosophical Journal of April 12th, 1879.
-It called out many inquirles from inventore, mechanics, manufacturers, capitalists, brokers, etc., and many from the laboring classes, looking for a miracle or for spirits to sesist them in the great struggle of life, thinking that inventions, if conceived in the Spirit-world, that inventions, it conceived in the Spirit-world, the duty of the inventor or medium, is to secure protection through the patent laws, and then parcel out the result to poor suffering, struggling humanity.
+To the Editor of the Religio-Philosophical Journal:

+You published on article from my pen headed-Inventions," in the RELIGIO-PHILOSOPHICAL JOURNAL of April 12th, 1879.
+It called out many inquiries from inventors, mechanics, manufacturers, capitalists, brokers, etc., and many from the labor-ing classes, looking for a miracle or for spirits to assist them in the great struggle of life, thinking that inventions, if conceived in the Spirit-world, that inventions, it conceived in the Spirit-world, the duty of the inventor or medium, is to secure protection through the patcht laws, and then parcel outthe result to poor suffering, struggling thumanity.
 This is well, if it could be so.
-It is a well known fact, however, that most inventions come through poverty.
-The historical genius of the Xankee is the result of the rockbound shores and barren hills of New England; but the saddest of all is the fact, the inventor has given to the of all is the fact the inventor has given to the world the result of his genius through long years of toil and hardship-the wolf being kept from the door only by a faithful wife with her needle or wash board, or, if more fortunate, like myself, with a companion who can handle the brush of the artist, and is willing to do so, to bridge over the chasm that her husband may himself introduce his discoveries and reap at least a portion of the
+It is a well known fact, however, that most loventions come through poverty.
+The historical genius of the Yankee is the result of the rockbound shores and haven hills of New Frederick but the sedder. and barren hills of New England; but the saddes of all is the fact the inventor has given to the world the result of his genius through rosg years of toll and hardship-the wolf being kept from the door only by a faithful wife with her needle or wash board, or, if more fortunate, like myself, with a companion who can handle the brush of the artist, and is willing to do so, to bridge over the chasm that her husband may himself introduce his discoveries and resp at least a portion of the reward of his labors.

-It is a truth that most inventors die poor, and the speculator and capatalist roll in wealth on the brain labor of men of genius, thus making the general impression that inventors, as a class, have poor finan-cial abilities, but who at the same time are generous to's fault, and being more open to the reception of higher and better influences, would appropriate their wealth to the cause of progressive truth and humanitarian enterprises, irrespective of religion cr creed.
-In reply to the many inquiries in regard to my wheel and axle, I will briefly state that I have since tested the spindle in the common wood wheel, and found it perfect in every respect-in fact, it far exceeds my most sanguine expectations.
-I have been restrained from manufacturing the wheel, as I supposed, for the want of money.
-I now find that had my desire been carried out, my money would have been squandered in vain, as new discoveries in the manufacture of cast-steel, which has a tensile strength of 80,000 lbs. to the square inch, and possessing all the malable quali-ties, etc., of wrought iron, has now opened the way for ma to manufacture both the spindle and wheel entirely of steel, with more strength, less cost, and much lighter than any metal now in use.
+It is a truth that most inventors die poor and the

+speculator and capatalist roll in wealth of the brain-labor of men of genius, thus making the general im-pression that inventors, as a class, liave poor finan-cial abilities, but who at the same time are generous to a fault, and being more open to the reception of higher and better influences, would appropriate their wealth to the cause of progressive truth and humanitarian enterprises irrespective of religion or creed.

+In reply to the many inquiries in regard wheel and axle, I will briefly state that I have been restrained from manufacturing the I have been restrained from manufacturing the wheel, as I supposed, for the want of money.
+I now find that had my desire been carried out, my money would have been squandered in vain, as new discoveries in the manufacture of cast steel, which has a tensile strength of 80,600 lbs, to the square inch, and possessing all the malable qualities, etc., of wrought iron, has now opened the way for me to manufacture both the spindle and wheel entirely of steel, with more strength, less cost, and much lighter than any metal now in use.
-cost, and much lighter than any metal now in use.
 I have received letters of inquiry, and some adverse criticisms, but nearly all agreed that the iron wheel is the wheel of the future.